 abstraction of real world phenomena [ISO 19101:2003]

-NOTE A feature may occur as a type or an instance.
+NOTE: A feature may occur as a type or an instance.
 Feature type or feature instance should be used when only one is meant.

-EXAMPLE The phenomenon named 'Eiffel Tower' may be classified with other phenomena into a feature type 'tower'.
+EXAMPLE: The phenomenon named 'Eiffel Tower' may be classified with other phenomena into a feature type 'tower'.

 identifier